frida/frida-website/_posts/2016-10-25-frida-8-1-released.markdown

 - core: fix leak in *InvocationContext* copy-on-write logic in the Duktape runtime, used when storing data on *this* across *onEnter* and *onLeave*

+8.1.12:

+- core: fix *Interceptor* argument replacement issue in the V8 runtime, resulting in the argument only being replaced the first time

 Enjoy!